 The level at which the expenditures may not legally exceed appropriations is the fund level.
 The General and Special Revenue funds have legally adopted budgets which are established on a basis consistent with Generally Accepted Accounting Principles.
 Budgeted amounts are as originally adopted and as further amended by the City Council.
 During the year the City Council adopted only minor budget amendments.
 Capital projects budgets are long-term in nature, and accordingly, no budgetary comparisons are reflected in the accompanying financial statements.
-For the year ended June 30, 2021, no budgets were adopted for the following non-major special revenue funds: Homeless Initiative Grant, Measure R Local Transit Assistance, and Grant Funding CIP.
+For the year ended June 30, 2022, no budget was adopted for the Grant Funding CIP non-major special revenue fund.